Exploration. Discovery. Growth.

 - work a minimum number of hours that will vary based on NYU Langone department and school program requirements.

 - have excellent communication, interpersonal and organizational skills.

 - possess PC proficiency, and other skills dependent upon the department.

-This program consists of three, four-week internships that provide students with a hands-on clinical experience and exposure to the variety of rehabilitation professions such as physical therapy, occupational therapy, and other key roles.
+This program consists of three, four-week internships that provide students with a hands-on clinical experience and exposure to a variety of healthcare professions such as Rehabilitation Therapy, Radiology, Advanced Practice, Pharmacy, Clinical Nutrition and Food Services, Nursing and other key roles within the health system.
 Learn more about this internship.

 The student intern must be a full-time student, or if working in the summer months (mid-May through mid-September), must be planning to return to full-time status in the fall.
 During non-summer months, the student intern can work a maximum of 17 hours per week.